ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 ### Base Specifications for Devices

-For details about biometric data specifications please view the page [MOSIP Biometric Specification](Biometric-Specification.md).
+For details about biometric data specifications please view the page [SBI Biometric Specification](Biometric-Specification.md).

+[TBD - Add a section]

-We recommend that countries look at ergonomics, accessibility, ease of usage, and common availability of devices while choosing devices for use in registration and authentication scenarios.
+We recommend that adopters look at ergonomics, accessibility, ease of usage, and common availability of devices while choosing devices for use in registration and authentication scenarios.

 ***

 ## Device Trust

-MOSIP compliant devices provide a trusted environment for the devices to be used in registration, KYC and AUTH scenarios.
+SBI compliant devices provide a trusted environment for the devices to be used in registration, KYC and AUTH scenarios.
 The trust level is established based on the device support for trusted execution.

 * L1 - The trust is provided by a secure chip with a secure execution environment.
 * L0 - The trust is provided at the software level.
 No hardware related trust exists.
 This type of compliance is used in controlled environments.